AndersenLab/dry-guide/docs/quest-intro.md

 !!!
 Important
     Do not run commands for big data on `quser21-24`.
 These are login nodes and are not meant for running heavy-load workflows.

+### Using packages already installed on Quest

+Quest has a collection of packages installed.

+`module avail` to see what package are available.

+`module load bcftools/1.10.1` to load packages (`module add` does the same thing).
+If you do `echo $PATH` before and after loading modules, you can see what module does is simply appending paths to the packages into your `$PATH` so the packages can be found in your environment.

+`module purge` will remove all loaded packages and can be helpful to try when troubleshooting.

 ### Submitting jobs to Quest

-Quest is managed by [SLURM](https://slurm.schedmd.com/).
-While most of our pipelines are managed by Nextflow, it is useful to know how to submit jobs directly to [SLURM](https://slurm.schedmd.com/).
+Jobs on Quest are managed by [SLURM](https://slurm.schedmd.com/).
+While most of our pipelines are managed by Nextflow, it is useful to know how to submit jobs directly to SLURM.
 Below is a template to submit an array job to SLURM that will run 10 parallel jobs.
 One can run it with `sbatch script.sh`.
-If you digs into the Nextflow working directory, you can see Nextflow actually generate such scripts and submit them in your behave.
+If you digs into the Nextflow working directory, you can see Nextflow actually generate such scripts and submit them to SLURM on your behave.

 ```
 #!/bin/bash